What Is a Creative Brief?

 Download Graphic Design Creative Brief Template

-Advertising Creative Brief Template for Word
+Advertising Creative Brief Template

 This advertising creative brief template is concise, but it covers all of the essentials for planning a brand advertising campaign.
-Objective, target audience, tone, messaging and non-negotiables are all included along with key advertising elements.
+Objective, target audience, tone, messaging, and non-negotiables are all included, along with key advertising elements.
 The layout of this template allows for a lot of information in a relatively small amount of space, which can help a creative team produce an innovative and effective campaign.

-Nonprofit Creative Brief Template for Word
+Nonprofit Creative Brief Template

 A nonprofit campaign may focus on boosting membership, attracting new donors, increasing public awareness, or other goals.
 This creative brief template is designed to get detailed information on a nonprofit organization, its marketing objectives, calls to action, and branding requirements.
 Use the template as is, or remove or modify any sections that are not relevant to your project.

-Video Production Creative Brief Template for Word
+Video Production Creative Brief Template

 Plan your video production project with this creative brief template.
 It’s set up as a series of questions to help a client identify goals, needs, resources and constraints.
 Video production can be pricey, and this creative brief asks not only about budget, but also what gear, staff and other resources are available.
 It covers a wide range of information — from video quality to scheduling and management — to help ensure that the project runs smoothly and meets client expectations.

-Take Action on Your Creative Briefs with Smartsheet for Marketing
+Improve Your Creative Briefs with Smartsheet for Marketing